 The decades-old child’s tale “Pinocchio” gets retold through the lens of Guillermo Del Toro’s dark mind.
 This is not the Disney version of “Pinocchio” — in Del Toro’s still musical version, themes of fascism are explored.
 The cast includes Christoph Waltz, Cate Blanchett, Tilda Swinton and Ewan McGregor and it is nominated for best animated film.
 The film is available to stream on Netflix.

 “EO” is the story of a circus donkey who is taken from his owner and begins a long, spiritual journey through the modern Polish and Italian countrysides, encountering humans both kind and cruel.
 It is a love letter to animals, directed by Jerzy Skolimowski.
-“EO” is still in limited theaters and is not yet available for streaming.
+“EO” is available to rent on Apple TV and Vudu.

 Best international feature nominee.
 Amazon Prime Video.